AxeldeRomblay/MLBox/docs/index.md

 |      Verbose mode <br/>
 | <br/>
 |  to_path : str, defaut = "save" <br/>
-|      Name of the folder where the list of variables to drop and encoders are saved (python obj format) <br/>
+|      Name of the folder where the list of drift coefficients is saved <br/>
 | <br/>
 |  Methods defined here: <br/>
 | <br/>